Aditieraa/finversee/SUPABASE_SETUP_FINAL.md

 DROP POLICY IF EXISTS "Service role can insert profiles" ON profiles CASCADE;
 DROP POLICY IF EXISTS "Allow all for authenticated users" ON profiles CASCADE;
 DROP POLICY IF EXISTS "Users can create own profile" ON profiles CASCADE;
+DROP POLICY IF EXISTS "Anyone can insert profiles" ON profiles CASCADE;
+DROP POLICY IF EXISTS "Anyone can update profiles" ON profiles CASCADE;
+DROP POLICY IF EXISTS "Anyone can view profiles" ON profiles CASCADE;

 -- Drop table and recreate fresh
 DROP TABLE IF EXISTS profiles CASCADE;
 DROP TABLE IF EXISTS game_saves CASCADE;

 -- ========================================
--- CREATE PROFILES TABLE - FRESH
+-- CREATE PROFILES TABLE - FRESH WITH EMAIL
 -- ========================================
 CREATE TABLE profiles (
-  id UUID PRIMARY KEY REFERENCES auth.users(id) ON DELETE CASCADE, name TEXT DEFAULT '', career TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP,
+  id UUID PRIMARY KEY REFERENCES auth.users(id) ON DELETE CASCADE, email TEXT, name TEXT DEFAULT '', career TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP,